Maria Prokofieva was born in Minsk, Belarus.

-She started playing the piano at the age of 5 and a year later entered a specialized music school founded by the Byelorussian State Conservatory in Minsk for gifted children (nowadays Republican Gymnasium – College under the Byelorussian State Academy of Music, http://www.rmcollege.by/) where she studied with Irina Semenyako, Elena Serdyukova, Vera Logvinenko and Alla Himchenko.
-In 1999 she received her Diploma for Piano Performance and accompaniment with distinction.
+At the age of 6 she entered a Specialized Music School founded by the Belarusian State Conservatory in Minsk for gifted children, which nowadays calls Republican Gymnasium – College under the Belarusian State Academy of Music.
+There she studied with piano teachers Irina Semenyako, Elena Serdyukova, Vera Logvinenko and Alla Himchenko.
+In 1999 she received her diploma for Piano Performance and Accompaniment with distinction.

-The same year Maria was admitted to the Byelorussian State Academy of Music without entrance exams (https://www.bgam.edu.by/eng/).
-Her teachers at the Academy were Valery Shatsky (former student of Jacob Flier https://en.wikipedia.org/wiki/Yakov_Flier) – for piano, Sofia Okolova – for accompaniment and Irina Galochkina – for chamber music.
-In 2004 Maria received her Bachelor of Arts diploma as well as a Diploma of Piano Performance with distinction in four qualifications: concert performer, accompanist, chamber music soloist, teacher.
+The same year Maria was admitted without entrance exams to the Belarusian State Conservatory which, due its academic status, holds the name of Belarusian State Academy of Music.
+Her Professors at the Academy were Valery Shatsky (former student of Jacob Flier) – for piano solo, Sofia Okolova – for piano accompaniment and Irina Galochkina – for chamber music.
+In 2004 Maria received her Bachelor of Arts diploma as well as a diploma of Piano Performance with distinction in four qualifications: concert piano performer, piano accompanist, chamber music soloist, teacher.

-Afterwards she continued to study at the Byelorussian Academy of music as a post-graduate student and assistant to professor Valery Shatsky for piano performance and pedagogy and Sofia Okolova for accompaniment.
+In 2004-2006 she continued studying at the Belarusian State Academy of Music as a post-graduate trainee and assistant of both Professors Valery Shatsky for piano performance and pedagogy and Sofia Okolova for accompaniment.

-In 2005-2006 Maria was teaching at the Byelorussian Academy of Music at the piano accompaniment department.
+In 2005-2006 Maria was teaching her own class of pupils at the Belarusian State Academy of Music at the department of Piano Accompaniment.

-In 2006 she was admitted to a Post-graduate course at the Queen Elisabeth College of Music in Belgium (http://musicchapel.org/) with Abdel Rahman El Bacha.
+In 2006 she was admitted to a post-graduate piano performing course at the Queen Elisabeth College of Music in Belgium with Professor Abdel Rahman El Bacha.

-She became a laureate and prize-winner at several International piano competitions: Emmanuel Durlet International Piano Competition, Belgium (2005, Laureate), Andre Dumortier International Piano Competition, Belgium (2005, finalist and prize-winner), European Young Soloists Competition, Luxembourg (2003, Gold medal and special prize of jury), Carlo Soliva International Piano Competition, Italy (2000, Finalist), France Music Competition (1999, prize-winner), Oginsky International Competition, Belarus (1995, Laureate).
+Maria became a laureate and prize-winner at many International piano competitions: Emmanuel Durlet International Piano Competition, Belgium (2005, Laureate), Andre Dumortier International Piano Competition, Belgium (2005, finalist and prize-winner), European Young Soloists Competition, Luxembourg (2003, Gold medal and special prize of jury), Carlo Soliva International Piano Competition, Italy (2000, Finalist), France Music Competition (1999, prize-winner), Oginsky International Competition, Belarus (1995, Laureate).